Dementia Training for Agencies & Facilities

 Jill Couch, OT, DDCS, DAWN Trainer

-1—Struggling to slow caregiver turnover?
+1—Struggling to slow care partner turnover?

 When employees experience success and happiness at work, they stay longer.
 Yet working with people who are experiencing dementia is exhausting and difficult—unless you know how to recognize and work with the strengths and skills dementia does not take away.